didrocks/snapcraft/examples/nodejs-server/README.md

 # A simple nodejs server based webchat

 ## Goal of this snap:
-This snap illustrates how to snap nodejs application as an app service.
+This snap illustrates how to snap a nodejs application as an app service.
 It's using the interface system to have access to incoming network connection on its dedicated port.

 ## Notions: